DJAG7/lms_mean_Project/readme.md

-# Introduction
+# Learning Management System: A MEAN Project
-This project involves deploying three services: frontend, backend, and compiler.
+This project is based on the MEAN architecture (MongoDB, Express, Angular, and Node) and  involves deploying three services: frontend, backend, and compiler for angular.

+## Architecture

+!< Insert Architecture Diagram

+The architecture represents a CI/CD pipeline and deployment environment that utilizes several tools and cloud services to manage, build, deploy, and monitor applications. ensures a seamless development, deployment.Consist of components work together:

+1. Frontend, Backend, and Compiler Services:
+These services form the core components of the application, each serving different purposes like user interface, business logic, and code compilation.
+2. Node.js:
+Node.js is used as the runtime environment for these services, enabling JavaScript execution on the server side.
+3. GitHub:
+Source code is managed and versioned in GitHub.
+Developers commit and push their changes here.
+Jenkins:
+Jenkins is a CI/CD tool that pulls the latest code from GitHub, builds it, runs tests, and creates Docker images for deployment.
+5 Docker:
+Docker is used to containerize the application, ensuring it runs consistently across different environments.

+## Managing Resources and Cost Optimization

+This architecture is simple, and Costs are much lower than other MEAN stack applications.
+As we are running the DevOps pipelines locally and using ECR with EKS on EC2, costs are much cheaper than expected.
+Here is a breakdown of all the costs as per traffic requirements-

+## Deployment Configuration

+The LMS project aims to deploy and scale a MEAN stack application (MongoDB, Express.js, Angular, Node.js) to ensure high availability and cost optimization.

+### Key Objectives

+1. *CI/CD Pipeline*: Automate build, test, and deployment with Jenkins.
+2. *Kubernetes Deployment*: Use Kubernetes for scalable container orchestration.
+3. *Monitoring*: Set up Prometheus and Grafana for system monitoring and visualization.

+### Tools

+- *AWS Services*: Infrastructure management.
+- *Jenkins*: CI/CD automation.
+- *Kubernetes (K8s)*: Container orchestration.
+- *Prometheus*: Metrics collection.
+- *Grafana*: Metrics visualization.
+- *Terraform*: Infrastructure provisioning.

+### Deployment Architecture

+- *Frontend*: Angular on port 4200.
+- *Backend*: Node.js/Express.js on port 3001.
+- *Compiler*: Port 2358.
+- *Monitoring*: Prometheus on port 9090, Grafana on port 3000.
+- *Extras*: Autoscaling Groups, Public Network, CloudWatch, Cloudflare.

+This setup ensures a robust, scalable, and efficient LMS deployment.

 The deployment process is automated using Kubernetes, Terraform, and Jenkins.
 Below are the detailed steps and configurations required for each part of the process.

-# Backend Setup
+## Backend Setup

+Backend setup uses MongoDB as a NoSQL database store for all the large course data, student data and any other data pertaining to the LMS.
+This deployment is largely local machine based with pipelines running on the local machine through Jenkins, Docker and Terraform.

+Here are the steps -

-## Cloning the Repository into local system
+### Clone the Repository into local system

+Install git and clone the repository into the local system.
+As this is a node application, install node.js and npm

-## Install Dependencies
+### Install Dependencies

     command: npm install

+This will install all the dependencies to run the backend.

-## Configure Environment Variables
+### Configure Environment Variables

 - Create a .env file in the root with the following variables:

     - PORT=3001
-    - Mongo_URL=mongodb+srv://{username}:{password}@ankurcluster.h2znnvu.mongodb.net/{database}
+    - Mongo_URL=mongodb+srv://{username}:{password}@{mongocluster}.mongodb.net/{database}
     - GITHUB_CLIENT_SECRET=clientpassword

+We use port 3001 to communicate with the Mongo DB and collect data.

-## Need top change some settings in Backend:
+## Need to change some settings in Backend:

  - mvc > controllers > student > courses